Skip to main content

 Clinical Disclaimer

 The CRAFFT is a screening tool for educational and self-reflection purposes.
 It is not a clinical assessment and cannot determine whether you have a substance use problem.
 A positive screen (score of 2+) suggests that further conversation with a trusted adult or healthcare provider may be helpful.
 Always consult a qualified healthcare professional for substance use concerns.
-Reviewed by a Certified Drug and Alcohol Counselor (CADC-II).
+Reviewed by Jason Ramirez, CADC-II.
+Eleven years of substance use counseling experience.
+Clinical content drawn from CDC, NIMH, SAMHSA, and WHO.

 Need to Talk to Someone?